 Odds are that you’ve heard of the Elliott Wave Theory, which is often discussed in the same breath as Fibonacci patterns.
 The Elliott Wave Theory was developed back in the 1920s by American accountant and author Ralph Nelson Elliott—hence the name.
-He believed that stock markets traded in cycles that were repetitive.
+He believed that stock markets traded in repetitive cycles.
 This was a revolutionary way of thinking at the time because, among 1920s traders, the stock market was considered to be chaotic.
 Since then, the Elliott Wave Theory has gained traction as a market analysis method within the world of forex.

 Following the Wave

-The Elliott Wave Theory proposed the idea that market cycles actually resulted from reactions of investors to outside influences, or the psychology of the masses at that time.
-The downward and upward swings of mass psychology, Elliott found, always had a repetitive pattern, which he termed “waves.”
-This theory is based somewhat on the Dow theory, which also suggests that the market moves in waves.
+The Elliott Wave Theory proposed the idea that market cycles actually resulted from the reactions of investors to outside influences or the psychology of the masses at that time.
+Elliott found that the downward and upward swings of mass psychology always had a repetitive pattern, which he termed “waves.”
+This theory is based somewhat on the Dow Theory, which also suggests that the market moves in waves.